shansiddi/Plate-Tectonics/README.md

 Problem 2) Show earthquake locations (lat and lon) on a map by circles.
 The radius of these circles should be proportional to the earthquake magnitude for the entire boundary, a transform boundary, and a divergence boundary.

-Problem 3) a.
+Problem 3 a.)
 Across what geographic area are you able to observe earthquake data in this map?
 Why do you see most of the earthquakes in that area?

-b.
+Problem 3 b.)
 What is the range of earthquake size (magnitude) in these data?
 What is the average earthquake size in this area (all boundaries)?

-c.
+Problem 3 c.)
 Map the earthquakes in April 2015.
 Where are those earthquakes mostly located?
 What event can you link these earthquakes to?

-d.
+Problem 3 d.)
 What kind of patterns in earthquake magnitude and location you observe over time along each boundary (compare the boundary types)?

 A single transform and divergence boundary were selected for analysis.
 See figure 2 for the selections.